-USCIS announced that the H-1B cap registration period will open on March 1 and close on March 20, 2020, pursuant to the USCIS registration rule effective April 1, 2019.
+USCIS announced that the H-1B cap registration period will open on March 1 and close on March 18, 2022, pursuant to the USCIS registration rule that was first effective April 1, 2019.
 Employers will be required to submit a registration, along with a $10 registration fee, for each individual for which they plan to file an H-1B cap-subject petition.
-USCIS will then use the electronic registrations to randomly select enough registrations to meet the 85,000 available H-1B visas (65,000 regular cap and an additional 20,000 reserved specifically for master’s degree holders) and will announce the selections no later than March 31, 2020.
+USCIS will then use the electronic registrations to randomly select enough registrations to meet the 85,000 available H-1B visas (65,000 regular cap and an additional 20,000 reserved specifically for master’s degree holders) and will announce the selections no later than March 31, 2022.

 At first glance, this seems to be an easy way for employers to save money on legal fees by not preparing full petitions until the selection process is complete because employers would only incur legal fees for those selected in the lottery.
-However, the accelerated timeline and the lack of information about the new system and its implementation pose a substantial risk for H-1B petitions that are prepared after the selection process.
-Moreover, USCIS has yet to announce whether the filing window will begin on April 1, 2020 (as has been required in prior years), which would just be one day after their self-imposed deadline to announce the cap selections.
-As a result of this highly unpredictable and untested new process, we have outlined H-1B preparation options below to allow employers greater flexibility when considering their preferred risk level.
+USCIS has yet to confirm whether the filing window will begin on April 1, 2022 (as has been required in prior years), which would just be one day after their self-imposed deadline to announce the cap selections.
+To best meet the needs of our clients, we have outlined several H-1B preparation options below to allow employers greater flexibility when considering their preferred risk level.

-FACTORS THAT MAY EFFECT THE SELECTION OF THE H-1B PREPARATION OPTIONS
+FACTORS THAT MAY AFFECT THE SELECTION OF THE H-1B PREPARATION OPTIONS

 The differences in the legal fees in the options listed below are directly related to the additional expenses we would incur (such as overtime) for H-1B petitions prepared in a condensed timeframe.